Nevada primary early results finally reported 7 hours after polls closed

 “A wait is not a problem for me,” Reid said.

-Amber Eshthy, 25, had been standing in line for over three hours, but said the wait didn’t phase her anymore.
+Amber Eshthy, 25, had been standing in line for over three hours but said the wait didn’t faze her anymore.

 “It’s our civic duty, and it just feels right,” Eshthy said.
 “I’ve voted every year I’ve been able to.”